Stuycs-K/final-project-5-kamrowski-victor-konty-clyde/WORKLOG.md

 - Added better images
 - Started working on making mines constant based on level

+### June 2nd 2024

+At home:
+- Fixed marking tile error that would cause game to end early on some occasions
+- Completely finished making mines constant based on level chosen
+- Fixed other small errors and merge conflict

+### June 5th 2024

+In class:
+- Started working on making a best time for fastest time to complete each level, unfinished

+### June 7th 2024

+In class:
+- Continued working on making best times, almost finished

+### June 8th 2024

+At home:
+- Completely finished making best times for each level, fixed all bugs associated with the feature

 ## Clyde Konty

 ### May 23rd 2024